 42 North Main: John A. Johnson was a shoemaker who built this fine house in 1871.
 It has Italianate window surrounds and bracketed cornices.
 The 10 room house has 4 bedrooms and 2 formal living rooms with ceiling medallions, a butler’s pantry, 2 kitchens and 4 artisan-crafted marble fireplaces.
 The Johnson shoe store was down the hill on Market Street.

 40 North Main, The Captain James Brewer house was built in 1825 across from Meetinghouse Green.
 It may have once served as a general store and now is residential.

 36 North Main: Dr. John Manning built this Federal style house in 1765.
 He encountered great resistance from town people when he pioneered the development of a smallpox vaccine.
 When he drove his chaise to Boston to bring his sister-in-law back to the safety of Ipswich on the day of the Battle of Bunker Hill, he was allowed to enter Boston by first agreeing to treat British casualties of the battle.
-After returning to Ipswich with his sister-in-law, he spent that evening collecting medical supplies from Ipswich residents and then returned to treat casualties from both sides for seven weeks.
+After returning to Ipswich, he collected medical supplies from Ipswich residents and returned to treat casualties from both sides for seven weeks.
 Doctor Manning also built an unsuccessful wind-driven woolen mill on the site of the present Caldwell Block.

 34 North Main: William Pulcifer a dry goods storekeeper built this Federal-era house / storefront in 1836.
 It is the only brick residence in the Meetinghouse Green historic District.

 22 North Main the Agawam House: Nathaniel Treadwell built the second Treadwell Inn here in 1806 and kept his tavern until 1818, after which Moses Treadwell continued the business.
 For over one hundred years it was the town’s first-class hotel.
 President Monroe was a guest; Daniel Webster often stayed there while in town for sessions of the local court.
 In the late 1800′s it was modernized with a mansard roof and other Victorian embellishments and renamed the Agawam house.
-The hotel closed in the 1920′s and is now an apartment housing.
+The hotel closed in the 1920s and is now apartment housing.